A Lesson to Learn: Fastly Inc. (FSLY)

-Fastly Inc. (NYSE:FSLY) went up by 5.58% from its latest closing price compared to the recent 1-year high of $119.95.
-The company’s stock price has collected 6.46% of gains in the last five trading sessions.
+Fastly Inc. (NYSE:FSLY) went down by -1.93% from its latest closing price compared to the recent 1-year high of $105.50.
+The company’s stock price has collected -0.75% of loss in the last five trading sessions.
 Barron’s reported on 11/04/21 that Fastly Stock Rallies as Customers Who Left After Recent Outage Return

 Is It Worth Investing in Fastly Inc. (NYSE :FSLY) Right Now?